Jaquesecc/osticket-installation/README.md

  ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

  Right-click the folder, then select Extract All.
-Select Extract.
+Then select Extract.
 Make sure it's going onto the desktop in osTicket.
 If done correctly, it will look like this.

   ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)